 Since 1994, Flux Factory has offered an informal, artist-run, and collective residency program comprised of a changing community of creative collaborators, including (but not limited to) artists, community organizers, urban agriculturalists, educators, curators, builders, game designers and musicians.
 We offer short & long-term residencies, work facilities, as well as direct exhibition and programmatic opportunities.
 There are typically 15 cultural creators in residence at Flux Factory at any given time.

 Fountainhead Fellowship (Richmond, VA)

-The Fountainhead Fellowship is open to recent MFA graduates working predominantly in fiber, metal or wood in new and innovative ways.
+The Fountainhead Fellowship is open to recent MFA graduates working predominantly in clay, glass, fiber, metal or wood in new and innovative ways.
 Recipients will gain valuable teaching experience and participate in a vital, progressive community of artists at Virginia Commonwealth University.
 The fellowship runs August 1-May 31.